 We have generated a total of \$6.8 million in product revenue over the past three years, and we have sold fewer than 160 CleanSource DC and CleanSource UPS products.
 We are uncertain whether our products will achieve market acceptance such that our revenues will increase or whether we will be able to achieve significant revenue.
 Therefore, we have a very limited ability to predict future revenue.
 Our limited operating experience, the uncertain market acceptance for our products, and other factors that are beyond our control make it difficult for us to accurately forecast our quarterly and annual revenue.
 However, we use our forecasted revenue to establish our expense budget.
 Most of our expenses are fixed in the short term or incurred in advance of anticipated revenue.
 As a result, we may not be able to decrease our expenses in a timely manner to offset any revenue shortfall.
-Further, we are expanding our staff and facilities and increasing our expense levels in anticipated, we will incur significant losses.
+Further, we are expanding our staff and facilities and increasing our expense levels in anticipation of future revenue growth.
+If our revenue does not increase as anticipated, we will incur significant losses.